steveshogren/hugo-blog/content/post/purity-is-good-design.md

 The goal with this pattern is to achieve the dual purposes of "encapsulation" and "I need access to the data".
 This is beyond silly.
 A get/set around a field is mathematically equivalent to just accessing the field directly.
-If encapsulation is the goal, this pattern completely fails to even provide that.
+If encapsulation is the goal, this is just "encapsulation theater."

 Note: the caveat to this is _interfaces_.
 If you desire to make an interface on several data structures in a language like Java or C# (e.g.
-[noun interfaces](/better-oo-design/)), you are required to make a getter and setter around each field you desire to expose through the interface.
+[noun interfaces](/better-oo-design/)), only functions (or properties) can be added to interfaces.
 Consider this a language tax.

-## Encapsulation Makes
+## Good Design

 Encapsulation is orthogonal to a good design.
 While good design does prevent building an object in an incorrect state, it can be done without encapsulation.